1. Who can and cannot receive equipment?

 - Speech-language pathologist (sometimes called a speech therapist)

 - Doctor/Physician Assistant

 - Dispensing Audiologist

 3. How much does it cost?

-Answer: Equipment through AzTEDP is FREE to all Deaf, Hard of Hearing, Deaf-Blind, and Speech-Impaired Arizonans.
+Answer: Equipment through AzTEDP is FREE to all Deaf, Hard of Hearing, Deaf-Blind, and Speech Challenged Arizonans.

 The equipment is on loan to you.
 However, voucher equipment becomes personal property at the end of the fifth year.
 The equipment is yours to use as long as you need it.
 If you move out of ARIZONA, or stop using the voucher equipment prior to the end of the 5th year, please return it to AzTEDP.
 Captel units will always remain AZ State Property.